afandiaziz/afandiaziz/README.md

 * ✉️  You can contact me at [afandiaziz46@gmail.com](mailto:afandiaziz46@gmail.com)
 * 📊 Ngoding kalo gabut
 * 🧠  I'm learning Ruby on Rails
-* ⚡️ I’m currently developing on my personal project
+* ⚡️ I’m currently developing for Directorate General of Higher Education, Research and Technology of the Ministry of Education and Culture
 * ✨ Interested in Back-End, Front-End & DevOps
 * 🤔 Looking for a girl who loves coding;